AllStarLink/ASL3-Manual/docs/adv-topics/echolink.md

 ## Connectivity Issues
 When debugging EchoLink connectivity issues with your AllStarLink node, remember the following:

-* Never run the EchoLink application from your mobile device (cell phone/tablet/etc.) using the ***same network*** as your AllStarLink node.
+* Never run another EchoLink application (cell phone/tablet/Windows/Mac/etc.) using the ***same network*** as your AllStarLink node.
 This will lead to problems with one or the other not being able to connect to/register/use the EchoLink servers or other EchoLink nodes.
-This also applies to running the Windows application on the ***same network*** as your AllStarLink node.

 * If using the EchoLink application on your mobile device (cell phone/tablet/etc.), make sure that the EchoLink application is **not set to run/is not running in the background**.
 Having the application running in the background can cause problems with your AllStarLink node not being able to connect to/register/use the EchoLink servers or other EchoLink nodes.